OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:12

-Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God—
+Yet to all who accepted him, to those who had faith in his name, he granted the privilege to become children of God—

 ## John 1:13

-children born not of natural descent, nor of human decision or a husband’s will, but born of God.
+children born not of natural descent, nor of human decision or a husband's desire, but born of God.

 ---